nasys/nas-codecs/readme.md

 - CM3011, CM3021, CM3022, CM3030, CM3040, CM3061, CM3080, CM3120, CM3130 with 1.3.x and 2.3.x firmwares.
 Note: 1.3.x and 2.3.x protocol is identical, major version number signifies used radio chipset.
 - UM3070, UM3081, UM3090, UM3100, UM3110 with 4.0.x firmware.

+## Using on TTN (or Chirpstack)
+- open minified .js file for appropriate device from gerenated folder.
+- click on file (like /generated/ul20xx_1_0_x_decoder.min.js)
+- click on Raw
+- copy everything
+- in e.g. TTN Select your LCU Application -> then Payload Formatters -> Uplink -> Formatter type: Custom Javascript Formatter and paste the code there.
+- repeat it for Downlink aswell

 ## Supported platforms
 - Chirpstack
 - The Things Network (add as Custom Javascript Formatter to both Uplink and Downlink)